Suhasini Mulay: Career

 In 1965 she was chosen by Pears Soap to be its model.
 It was this ad film which caught Mrinal Sen's attention and he signed her for Bhuvan Shome (1969).

 Though Bhuvan Shome proved to be a milestone in Indian cinema, Suhasini did not pursue acting as a career.
 Instead she enrolled at the McGill University in Montreal, Canada for a course in agricultural technology with specialization in soil chemistry and microbiology.
 She also obtained a degree in mass communication, and majored in film, radio, TV, journalism and print from the same university.

 Suhasini returned to India in 1975 and worked as an assistant to Satyajit Ray in the Bengali film Jana Aranya.
 Later she joined Mrinal Sen as an assistant director in Mrigaya.
 Since then, she has been actively producing films and has made over 60 documentaries.
 She achieved national awards for four of them.

 Almost 30 years after Bhuvan Shome, she made a great comeback to mainstream Bollywood cinema, through Gulzar's Hu Tu Tu for which she received a national award as the best supporting actress.
 She has been playing mother roles in Bollywood since then.
 She has worked on Jaane Kya Baat Hui, a television serial.
-Currently she completed her latest film PEEDA directed by Hemant Verma.
-PEEDA recently received best feature film award at FOG film festival USA.
+She then completed the film Peeda, directed by Hemant Verma.
+Peeda won the best feature film award at FOG Film Festival in USA.